aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/metadata/get-a-particular-document-property/_index.md

 weight: 20
 ---

-This REST API indicates Read document property by name.
+This REST API indicates to read document property by name.

 ## RSET API